soberwp/models/README.md

 # Models

-Simple WordPress plugin to create custom post types and taxonomies using JSON, PHP or YML files.
+Simple WordPress plugin to create custom post types and taxonomies using JSON, PHP or YAML files.

 ## Installation